trillion-repos/epa/README.md

 ##ODV Features and Usage
 ODV Platform provides users an interactive interface that implements a drill down method to accessing recall information provided by the government.
 Hierarchical information access works as follows:
 * At the top level is the [home page] which takes the user to an interactive map of United States.
 Water Quality information is available for each state – Drugs, Devices and Food.
 * The users can click on each state for 3 year of the map to obtain a bar graph of annual historical color coded Lead information, for each of the categories per US state.
-There are states such as California, Virginia and Pennsylvania with large amount of data is not processed by current working prototype.

 ## Production URL